Nivesh03/package-twitter/README.md

 * **Enable "Read and Write" Permissions:** Crucially, ensure your app's permissions are set to "Read and Write" in the Developer Portal.
 Without write permissions, you won't be able to post tweets.

-* **Set Environment Variables:** Set the API keys as environment variables in your system.
+* **Set Environment Variables:** Create a new python environment or activate a already created environment with python version >=3.11.
+Then install `package-twitter` in this environment.
+Set the API keys as environment variables using the following methods.

   * **Using `python-dotenv`**
-    * Create a .env file
+    * Create a `.env` file

+        Create a new file named `.env`.
 This file contains key-value pairs of environment variables.
 Make sure to provide the following names to the keys.
 Copy these values and change the placeholders with actual keys.
-        ``` .env
+        ``` bash
         TWITTER_CONSUMER_KEY="your_consumer_key_here"
         TWITTER_CONSUMER_SECRET="your_consumer_secret_here"
         TWITTER_ACCESS_TOKEN="your_access_token_here"